Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric weighted architectures

 \begin{exa}\textbf{(Parametric weighted Publish/Subscribe)} We consider weighted Publish/Subscribe architecture, described in Example \ref{w-b-pu-su}, in the parametric setting.
-In the subsequent wFOEIL sentence $\ps$, we let variable sets $\mathcal{X}^{(1)},\mathcal{X}^{(2)},\mathcal{X}^{(3)}$ correspond to publisher, topic, and subscriber weighted component instances, respectively.
+We have that for some of the topic instances there are some publisher instances that advertise and transmit their messages.
+In turn, the same topic instances perform three consecutive interactions with some of the subscriber instances, in order for the latter to express their interest in some messages, receive the requested messages, and disconnect from the topic instances.
+In each case the interactions among the distinct instances are executed with interleaving.
+In the subsequent wFOEIL sentence $\ps$ we encode the weight of all the possible cases for the aforementioned permissible interactions.
+We let $\mathcal{X}^{(1)},\mathcal{X}^{(2)},\mathcal{X}^{(3)}$ denote the variable sets that correspond to publisher, topic, and subscriber weighted component instances, respectively.

 \end{exa}